-Year E Year Ended July 31, 2010 2011 Amount Amount (dollars in thous) \$ 56
+Year Ended Year Ended July 31,

-2010 2011 Cha nge
+2010 2011 Char ige

 Amount Amount Amount %

-(dollars in t housands)
+(dollars in the ousands)

 Provision for income taxes \$ 56 \$ 476 \$ 420 750.0%

-Effective tax rate (0.3) % (3.9)%
+Effective tax rate (0.3)% (3.9)%

 We incurred tax expense despite having a consolidated loss before income taxes for fiscal 2010 and 2011 primarily due to foreign taxes and state income taxes.
 We have a full valuation allowance for our domestic deferred tax assets.
 The increase in the provision for fiscal 2011 compared to fiscal 2010 was primarily due to an increase in foreign income taxes on profits realized by our foreign subsidiaries due to our international expansion.